esp8266/Arduino/doc/reference.rst

       This method waits up to the given or default timeout to transfer all available data.
-It is useful when source is able to tell that no more data will be available for this call, or when destination is able to tell that it will no more be able to receive.
+It is useful when source is able to tell that no more data will be available for this call, or when destination can tell that it will no be able to receive anymore.

       For example, a source String will not grow during the transfer, or a particular network connection supposed to send a fixed amount of data